From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

 A tutor page should always have a tutor’s photo, name, the subjects a tutor gives lessons on, rating, and hourly rate.
 That’s the primary information that is going to make the initial impression.
 And obviously, the page should have a ‘contact a tutor’ button.

 After scrolling through the tutor page, a user should be able to find the information on:

-- Examples of the tutor’s expertise (answers on user subject questions)
+- Examples of the tutor’s expertise (answers to user subject questions);

 After a teacher has accepted an invitation for a video lesson, the user sends the payment.
-As soon as the payment is received, the scheduled lesson appears on the user’s dashboard.
+The scheduled lesson appears on the user’s dashboard as soon as the payment is received.

 7) Video Call

 Besides messaging, there is another very important way of communication between users and teachers.
 That is video communication.
 If you are planning to create an e-Learning website, your marketplace should have a video feature introduced either by Zoom or Twilio.

 File sharing, lesson recording, and screen sharing should be available for both sides during a video call.